HISPlayer/UnityMetaQuest-SDK/hisplayer-api.md

 #### int GetAudioSessionId(int playerIndex)
 Provide the audio session identifier.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

+#### void SynchronizeMultiStreams(int primaryPlayerIndex, int secondaryPlayerIndex, long offsetMs = 0)
+Synchronizes the playback of secondary stream following the primary stream.
+The **primaryPlayerIndex** is the index of the main stream, the **secondaryIndexPlayer** is the index of the second stream that will be synchronized following the main stream.
+The **offsetMs** (Optional) is the time offset of the secondary player to synchronize with main player in milliseconds.
+Default value is 0 means both players playback are synchronized to the same timestamp.
+Put positive value if the secondary player should be played from a point ahead the main player’s current position.
+Put negative value if the secondary player should be played from a point behind the main player’s current position.
+The secondary stream will automatically seek following the main stream current time plus the offset.
+You may call this API after calling **SetUpPlayer**.

+#### void SetLogLevel(LogLevel logLevel)
+Establishes the amount of logs to be shown.
+The log levels are represented as an enum of integers.
+Every type of log whose representative integer is greater or equal to the established log level will be shown.
+This API should be called before **SetUpPlayer** or **AddStream** APIs.

+#### string[] GetAvailableCodecs()
+Get the available codecs list on the device.
+You may call this API before or after **SetUpPlayer**.

+#### void SetExternalSurface(int playerIndex, IntPtr surface)
+Set the external surface of a certain player to be used.
+This API will change the internal external surface if it already has been set before.
+Use this API when you change the overlay shape by passing the new surface.
+Please call this API after **OVROverlay.ExternalSurfaceObjectCreated** callback has been triggered and after **SetUpPlayer**.

+#### void ReleaseExternalSurface(int playerIndex)
+Release the external surface from a certain player.
+This API is optional, only call it before you setting OVROverlay enabled to false or before destroying it during runtime.
+Please call this API after **SetUpPlayer**.